 Related tours: Ultimate Tour, Grand Tour, Spectacular South & West Tour, South & West Skellig Michael Experience

-This is a linear route ending in Ballycastle, and the terrain varies between beach, rocky paths and road.
+This is a linear route ending in Ballycastle, and the terrain varies between beaches, rocky paths, and roads.
 It is best completed across two days, and there are car parks along different stretches of the walk if you want to break it up.

 Related tours: Ultimate Tour